surjsingh/terraform-aws-vpc/README.md

 - `Launch configuration` to associate with ASG specifying the user-data to associate the elastic ip.
 - `Elastic IP` addresses to associate with bastion host instance.

+## ServiceOne module

+- A `Linux host` in private subnet with no inbound internet access.
+- A `security group` for fine-grained ssh inbound access control only from bastion.
+- An Amazon `EC2 Auto Scaling group` with a configurable number of instances.
+- `Launch configuration` to associate with ASG specifying

 ## IAM module

 - `bastion instance role` with trust policy and iam access policy to associate the elastic ip.